KyrtinSilver/KyrtinGen1/README.md

 3)	Prepare a zip file containing 10 or more images clearly showing your face.
 The more the better, I used 22 in total.
 4)	Open this Google Colab, and walk through the steps, running the code one block at a time: https://colab.research.google.com/drive/1SGzF3PC6uScg9Jj0Xi5wnqUdFy66FIYb?usp=sharing
 5)	Upload the zip file to your GitHub repo, navigate to the uploaded file, and click the “raw” button.
 6)	Copy the URL your zip file downloaded from into the training code block in Colab.
+It should begin with "https://raw.githubusercontent.com"
 7)	Go to https://replicate.com/create and create a model.
 Copy the resulting my-name/my-model into the training code block in Colab.
 8)	Tweak the parameters if you wish, but otherwise just hit train, and in a few minutes you’ll have your own model for generating your own silly images of yourself.